tim-vuu/Gemini-Chat/README.md

 **Description**: Gemini-Chat is an AI chatbot application powered by Google's new AI model, Gemini.
-You can use images to chat.
+In addition to text, you can also use images to chat.

 **Technologies**: Clean Architechture, MVVM Design Pattern, Jetpack Compose, Google AI API